ckkhot/ckkhot/README.md

 # 👋 Hi, I'm CK

 I lead at the intersection of product, data, and analytics teams, shaping AI strategy, and driving ideas to impact.
 I bring structure to ambiguity and momentum to vision.
-Let's connect, build and grow!
+Seeking my next adventure at the intersection of strategy and AI.

 ---